Ozmah/rigged/README.md

 3. **You're ready!** - Start running raffles immediately

 ### Running a Raffle
+1. **Keyword** - First add the keyword you want chat to write
-1. **Start capturing** - Click "Start Raffle" when you're ready to begin
+2. **Start capturing** - Click "Start Raffle" when you're ready to begin
-2. **Let viewers participate** - Anyone who chats during this period is automatically entered
+3. **Let viewers participate** - Anyone who chats and writes the keyword during this period is automatically entered
-3. **Stop and draw** - Click "Stop & Draw Winners" to select random winners
+4. **Stop and prepare** - Click "Next step!" to stop capturing and get ready to select the winner
-4. **Announce results** - Winners are displayed clearly for easy announcement
+5. **Pick a winner** - Press "Pick a winner!" to select the first winner, the button allows you to pick more winners
-5. **Export if needed** - Save the complete participant list and results
+6. **Export if needed** - Save the complete participant list and results (🛠️ almost there)

 ### Tips for Success
 - **Announce clearly** when raffles start and end
 - **Set clear rules** about participation (one message = one entry, etc.)
-- **Use multiple rounds** for bigger giveaways to create more excitement
+- **Use multiple rounds** 👷 it's planned to add "discarded" to add excitement to the raffle
-- **Export results** to verify fairness if questioned
+- **Export results** to verify fairness if questioned (👷 you know...)

 ## ⚙️ Configuration